604adrian/Emojification/README.md

 Note that the wildcards in backslash-quotes are more spaced-out.
 This is because their surrounding whitespace is not quoted (see above).

 # Licence
-For licensing information, see the [licence file](https://github.com/604adrian/Emojification?tab=MIT-1-ov-file).
+MIT.
+See the [licence file](https://github.com/604adrian/Emojification?tab=MIT-1-ov-file) for more information.

 ---